henry-zwart/boids/README.md

 numbers of boids, you may try lowering the framerate.

 The simplest way to run the application is via [uv](https://github.com/astral-sh/uv):
+Alternatively, you can also run the application within a virtual environment.
+This method requires a pre-existing installation of Python3.13, for instance, obtained via conda or pyenv.

+## With uv (recommended)

 ```zsh
 # == Navigate to this directory